Skip to Content

 Wusthof is a popular brand of quality knives, preferred by many famous chefs for their superior quality.

 The Wusthof 3-Piece Cooks Knife Set (Amazon link) is a classic combination of useful kitchen knives bundled as a set.
-The knives included in the set are 3 knives from the Wusthof Classic knife series.
+The knives included in the set are three knives from the Wusthof Classic knife series.

-Wusthof’s Classic Series Knives are precision-forged from a single block of High Carbon Stainless Steel which can be hardened to 58-HRC.
+Wusthof’s Classic Series Knives are precision-forged from a single block of High Carbon Stainless Steel, which can be hardened to 58-HRC.
 Precision Edge Technology (PEtec) produces a blade that is 20% sharper and doubles the edge retention of many other knives.

 The knives included in the set are as follows.